Shaaali/identity-apps/docs/guides/authentication/jit-user-provisioning.md

 # Configure Just-in-Time (JIT) user provisioning

-This guide explains the concept of Just-In-Time user provisioning, why and when to use it, and also the instuctions for configuring it.
+This guide explains the concept of Just-In-Time user provisioning, why and when to use it, and also the instructions for configuring it.

-## Introduction
+## How JIT provisioning works

-Just-in-Time (JIT) user provisioning is a method used to store a user's identity and user claims in the Asgardeo user store when the user is authenticated through an <a :href="$withBase('/guides/authentication/#manage-connections')">external identity provider (IdP)</a>.
+Just-in-Time (JIT) user provisioning is a method used to store a user's identity and user claims in the Asgardeo user store when the user is authenticated through an external identity provider.

-### How JIT provisioning works

 The flow of JIT user provisioning is as follows: